 What is a Gold Mass?

 The Society of Catholic Scientists sponsors Gold Masses for Scientists.
 This follows in the tradition of special Masses for members of particular professions.
 The oldest, the Red Mass for lawyers and lawmakers, was introduced in the 13th century.
 The first White Mass for health care professionals and Blue Mass for law enforcement personnel were begun in the 1930s.
 By promoting Gold Masses for Scientists around the world, SCS hopes to create spiritual fellowship among Catholic scientists, science educators and science students at the local level.
 A Gold Mass was held in Boston on November 15, 2016.
 See this article from The Boston Pilot for more info.
 In November of 2017, seven Gold Masses were celebrated around North America.
-During the 2018-9 academic year, seventeen Gold Masses were celebrated.
-In the 2019-20 academic year, so far 23 have been or will be celebrated.
+During the 2021-2 academic year, about 25 Gold Masses were celebrated (a partial list can be found HERE) See below for information about upcoming Gold Masses.

 Gold Masses are usually Votive Masses in honor of St. Albert the Great (patron saint of natural science), and use the readings and propers for his feast day (November 15).
 Many such Masses are celebrated on the feast day of St. Albert or near it.
 However, almost any time during the school year is possible.
 (A Votive Mass in honor of St. Albert can be said on days other than November 15 subject to liturgical norms.
 See sections 375 and 376 of the liturgical norms HERE ) Other particularly appropriate dates for a Gold Mass are the Feast day of St. Thomas Aquinas (January 28) and the Optional Memorial of St. John Henry Newman (October 9), where the readings for those Memorials would be used.